 • Cellular network

-Hardwired internet connections can be the most difficult video access control system to install in a new building or location, because they can require trenching and cabling plus the installation labor.
-While the up-front expense and hassle may be high, hardwired internet-based video access control systems also tend to be very reliable, and thus are highly appealing for many security applications.
-Most installers would recommend a hardwired internet connection for commercial applications vs residential ones, because commercial customers are more likely to have the IT support requirements that such a system can demand.
+Hardwired internet connections are the most difficult type of system to install in a new building or location.ย This is because they often require trenching and cabling plus the installation labor.ย While up-front expense and hassle may be high, hardwired internet-based video access control systems also are reliable.ย Thus they are highly appealing for many security applications. ย Many installers recommend hardwired internet connections for commercial applications vs residential ones.ย This is because commercial customers are more likely to have the IT support that such a system demands.

-Video access control systems are also in high demand because many can be controlled by a smart phone app or from a web portal, meaning the system can be monitored or controlled from almost anywhere.
-This allows for significant flexibility for system owners who need to keep a location secure, but cannot always be on the premises when visitors arrive.
+Video-based systems are also in high demand because many are controlled by a smart phone app or from a web portal.ย This means the system is monitored or controlled from almost anywhere. ย This provides significant flexibility for system owners who desire secure properties, but cannot always be on premises when visitors arrive.

-Video access control systems are expected to increase in popularity and usage in the coming years, as the ability to transport video images via the various technologies becomes easier, faster and less expensive.
+These systems continue to increase in popularity, as the ability to transport video images via the various technologies becomes easier, faster and less expensive.